amir-khoshdel-louyeh/docker-monitor/README.md

 A small, native desktop tool for monitoring and managing Docker containers, written in Python with Tkinter.

-This repository provides a GUI application and a small system helper for common Docker-related issues.
+This repository provides a GUI application and helpful CLI tools for Docker management.
 It exposes the following console entry points when installed:

-- `docker-monitor-manager` (desktop GUI)
+- `docker-monitor-manager` / `dmm` - Desktop GUI application
-- `dmm` (short alias for the GUI)
-- `dmm-config` (system configuration helper)
+- `dmm-config` - System configuration helper
+- `dmm-doctor` - Health checker and auto-fixer
+- `dmm-test` - Test environment creator

 ---